 Netflix is a popular streaming service that has over 200 million subscribers worldwide.

-Unfortunately, you can sometimes experience Netflix errors or bugs that may interrupt your viewing experience.
+Unfortunately, you can sometimes experience Netflix errors like proxy errors or bugs that may interrupt your viewing experience.

 One such error, UI3012, is an error code due to:

 - Network or Wi-Fi signal strength is weak.

 If you are experiencing this problem and want to know how to fix it, read on for instructions on what steps you should take next.

 Fix # 1: Restart your computer